adfinis/openshift-etcd-backup/README.md

 ```

 The following options are used:
-- `backup.subdir`: Sub directory on PVC.
+- `OCP_BACKUP_SUBDIR`: Sub directory on PVC.
 If it not exists it will be created.
-- `backup.dirname`: Dirname of singe backup.
+- `OCP_BACKUP_DIRNAME`: Dirname of singe backup.
 This is a string which run trough
 [`date`](https://man7.org/linux/man-pages/man1/date.1.html)
-- `backup.expiretype`:
+- `OCP_BACKUP_EXPIRE_TYPE`:
   - `days`: Keep backups newer than `backup.keepdays`.
   - `count`: Keep a number of backups. `backup.keepcount` is used to determine how much.
   - `never`: Dont expire backups, keep all of them.
-- `backup.keepdays`: Days to keep the backup.
+- `OCP_BACKUP_KEEP_DAYS`: Days to keep the backup.
 Only used if `backup.expiretype` is set to `days`
-- `backup.keepcount`: Number of backups to keep.
+- `OCP_BACKUP_KEEP_COUNT`: Number of backups to keep.
 Only used if `backup.expiretype` is set to `count`
+- `OCP_BACKUP_UMASK`: Umask used inside the script to set proper permission on written files.

 Changing the schedule be done in the CronJob directly, with `spec.schedule`:
 ```
 oc edit -n etcd-backup cronjob/etcd-backup
 ```
 Default is `0 0 * * *` which means the cronjob runs one time a day at midnight.

+# Helm chart

+To deploy easily the solution a helm chart is available on upstream Adfinis charts [repository](https://github.com/adfinis-sygroup/helm-charts/tree/master/charts/openshift-etcd-backup).

 ## References
 * https://docs.openshift.com/container-platform/4.7/backup_and_restore/backing-up-etcd.html